Ted Weiss Federal Building: Planning

 The GSA was authorized to construct two structures near Foley Square, Manhattan, as part of an omnibus spending bill signed by U.S. president Ronald Reagan in December 1987.
-The GSA would erect a courthouse (now the Moynihan U.S. Courthouse) east of the Thurgood Marshall United States Courthouse, as well as a office building five blocks away at 290 Broadway, south of the Jacob K. Javits Federal Building.
+The GSA would erect a courthouse (now the Moynihan U.S. Courthouse) east of the Thurgood Marshall United States Courthouse, as well as an office building five blocks away at 290 Broadway, south of the Jacob K. Javits Federal Building.
 The structures would have a combined 1.6 e6ft2, providing space for overcrowded federal agencies in Lower Manhattan.
 Private developers would construct both buildings, and the GSA would lease the buildings for 30 years, after which it would take ownership.
 The United States Congress provided no funding for either development; instead, the developers would have to raise money on their own.
 The New York City government, which owned both sites, would lease 400000 ft2 at 290 Broadway at a reduced rate in exchange for giving the land to the federal government.

 The GSA and the New York City government signed an agreement in March 1988, allowing the development to proceed.
 In June 1988, the GSA issued a request for proposals (RFP), sending brochures with the project's specifications to over 100 developers worldwide.
 Both structures would be developed under design–build contracts, wherein the same firm was responsible for design and construction.
 Additionally, the designs of both buildings had to complement other structures in the neighborhood.
 Several GSA committees reviewed the first sets of designs in detail.
-The GSA had planned to select developers for both projects in January 1989, but it had not selected a developer for either site by that February.
+The GSA had planned to select developers for both projects in January 1989, but it had not made a selection for either site by that February.
 U.S. senator Daniel Patrick Moynihan, a supporter of the new development, criticized the delays.
 By the middle of 1989, the GSA had selected three development teams as finalists for the two projects.
 The finalists sent their designs to a GSA advisory group, which only provided general feedback on whether the designs met the GSA's requirements.